gurlina/w251_project/README_Cloud.md

 - dominate

 Install python and pip as the initial steps followed by executing below commands.
-> Note: <br>If `w251_project` folder is modified once it is cloned then modify all below steps accordingly.
+> Note: <br>If `w251_project` folder is renamed after being cloned then use that new folder name accordingly to all the steps below.

 ```
 cd <project_root>/w251_project